alegarciadelrio/kubernetes/nginx-with-service/README.md

 # Basic Kubernetes deployment

-## nginx-with-ingress
+## Objective
 Creates 6 pods with 1 service attached as NodePort.
+Ideally for local testing purposes.

 ### 1-webapp-hello-v1.yaml
 It does the nginx pod deployment.

 ### 2-webapp-hello-service-v1.yaml
 It does the service nodport deployment.

+## Architecture diagram
+Creates 6 pods with 1 service attached as NodePort.

 ```mermaid
 flowchart TD